Skip to main content

 What is an Influence Score?

-The Influence Score is LobbyMap's proprietary metric that measures an organization's lobbying reach on a 0-100 scale.
-It factors in total lobbying spend (40%), the breadth of policy issues lobbied on (30%), and the number of lobbyists with former government positions (30%), also known as revolving door connections.
+The Influence Score measures an organization's lobbying reach on a 0-100 scale using three weighted factors: total lobbying expenditure (40%), the breadth of policy issues lobbied on (30%), and the number of lobbyists with former government positions, also known as revolving door connections (30%).
+Organizations that spend heavily, lobby across many policy areas, and employ former government officials receive the highest scores.
+The score is designed to quantify lobbying intensity, not effectiveness, since actual policy outcomes depend on many factors beyond lobbying spend.

 Where does this data come from?

-All data comes from lobbying disclosure filings required under the Lobbying Disclosure Act of 1995.
-Organizations that employ lobbyists to contact federal officials must file quarterly reports with the Secretary of the Senate.
-These filings are public record.
+All data comes from lobbying disclosure filings required under the Lobbying Disclosure Act of 1995 (LDA).
+Organizations that employ in-house or contract lobbyists to contact federal officials must file quarterly reports (LD-2 forms) with the Secretary of the Senate and Clerk of the House.
+These filings disclose the client, lobbying firm, issue areas, specific bills lobbied on, and the amount spent.
+All filings are public record and available through the Senate Office of Public Records.
+We process these raw filings to create searchable profiles for every registered lobbying organization.

 What is the "revolving door"?